 By Shubhangi Sharma / April 28, 2017 / Comments: 0

 Freelance writing is fun, isn’t it??
 Well yes it is until we come to the real world hustle and our personal shortcomings add to the struggle.
 And by shortcomings I don’t mean lack of knowledge or poor English but the habitual shortcomings that could harm your career as a freelance writer.

-Here are those categories of 5 types of writers who will fail at freelance writing-
+will fail at freelance writing-

 The “deadline breakers”